Mike Yastrzemski Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.2 K/9, which ranks 12th in MLB.
+- The pitching staff for the Cardinals has a collective 9.3 K/9, the ninth-best in MLB.

-- The Cardinals have the 20th-ranked team ERA among all league pitching staffs (4.66).
+- The Cardinals' 4.48 team ERA ranks 21st across all MLB pitching staffs.

-- Montgomery makes the start for the Cardinals, his fifth of the season.
-He is 2-2 with a 4.84 ERA and 19 strikeouts in 22 1/3 innings pitched.
+- The Cardinals will send Woodford (1-2) to the mound for his fifth start of the season.
+He is 1-2 with a 6.05 ERA and 12 strikeouts through 19 1/3 innings pitched.

-- In his last time out on Tuesday, the lefty threw four innings against the Arizona Diamondbacks, allowing seven earned runs while surrendering 10 hits.
+- In his most recent outing on Wednesday against the Arizona Diamondbacks, the righty went five innings, giving up four earned runs while surrendering seven hits.

+- In four games this season, the 26-year-old has an ERA of 6.05, with 5.6 strikeouts per nine innings.
+Opponents are hitting .342 against him.

 © 2023 Data Skrive.
 All rights reserved.